 Allyson Kapin, Founder, Women Who Tech

-Justyn leads Women Who Tech’s digital strategy and helps coordinate all Women Startup Challenges.
+Justyn coordinates all Women Startup Challenges and Women Who Tech programming.
 Passionate about closing the gender-gap and shattering both the glass ceiling and the mirrortocracy, Justyn works with women-led ventures and helps them get pitch ready.

-Justyn has written for or has been featured in publications including RH Reality Check, Care2’s Frogloop, Cosmopolitan, and Jezebel to name a few, and facilitates panels and workshops about social media, social justice, inclusivity, and sexuality education at conferences and in classrooms nationwide.
+Justyn has written for or has been featured in publications including RH Reality Check, Bust Magazine, Care2, Cosmopolitan, and Jezebel to name a few, and facilitates panels and workshops about social media, social justice, inclusivity, and sexuality education at conferences and in classrooms nationwide.
 She is on the Advisory Council for the Woodhull Freedom Foundation and is on the Board of Directors for the Center for Sexual Pleasure and Health.

 Lauren Maffeo, Europe Advisor

 Lauren has reported on and worked within the global technology sector.
 She started her career in London’s Tech City as a media consultant to digital startups.
 Lauren also worked as a tech journalist; she reported on trends including self-drive cars, digital skills gaps in Taiwan and Brazil, the role of apps in aid relief, and a feared digital dark age for The Next Web and The Guardian.
 Lauren’s writing has also been published and cited by The Atlantic, Skoll World Forum Online, The Diplomatic Courier, and The LSE Review of Books.